Annie Glenn: Activities and involvements

-Personal life and death

-At the time of her husband's death in December 2016, Annie and John Glenn had been married for 73 years and eight months.
-During the course of their marriage, the couple had two children—John David, born in 1945, and Carolyn Ann, born in 1947—and two grandchildren.
+Death

-Glenn turned 100 in February 2020.
-Three months later, on May 19, 2020, she died at a nursing home in Saint Paul, Minnesota, from complications of COVID-19 during the COVID-19 pandemic in Minnesota.
+Glenn died from complications of COVID-19 on May 19, 2020 at a nursing home in Saint Paul, Minnesota.
+She was 100 years old.

 Portrayals in popular culture

 Glenn was played by Mary Jo Deschanel in the 1983 film The Right Stuff.
 The film highlighted her stutter, particularly in a scene involving U.S. Vice President Lyndon B. Johnson.
 In a 2015 interview, she and John Glenn indicated that, although they liked the Tom Wolfe book, they did not care for the movie adaptation of The Right Stuff.

 In the 2015 ABC-TV series The Astronaut Wives Club, she is portrayed by Azure Parsons and in the 2020 Disney+ series The Right Stuff by Nora Zehetner.